 A lot of us are searching for memories, I think, for our ancestors, for a time before our time, and it is reassuring on some level - comforting even - to find places that existed on ancient maps, to stand in rooms where once someone else stood, who we admire, looking out at the same sky, at a similar smudge of heat haze on the horizon that we are seeing now, or walked through the garden in that same skirling summer wind that we are walking through now.
 The winds and the mist and walls haven’t changed, and people still come to find them.

 Sometimes what you have come in search of eludes you.
 Some houses have been museums so long that they are just that.
 In some, the character of the persons that dwelt there are almost ingrained in the walls; you could feel them even if you were blindfolded and couldn’t see or deaf and couldn’t hear.
 I had dreamed of Kelmscott for a long time before I visited.
 I had fabricated images in my mind of how it would be - a dangerous thing a vivid imagination; it can get you into trouble to be disappointed by reality.
-What I found was the place I had dreamt of, real and alive: a stone box housing a thousand stories, a petri dish of atavistic passions, of savage beauty, of scholarship and brewed tea and flirtatious exchanges and awkward secrets, drunken conversations on weather-beaten winter nights.
+What I found was the place I had dreamt of, real and alive: a stone box housing a thousand stories, a petri dish of atavistic passions, of scholarship and brewed tea and flirtatious exchanges and awkward secrets, drunken conversations on weather-beaten winter nights.
 A loveliest haunt of ancient peace, a Morris described it once.
 A place from a simpler, more innocent time, the home of the ghost of that smoldery, scholarly man from the photographs who has inspired and affected so many people in so many literary, political and artistic ways.

 The muddled garden, intoxicating of course in the height of summer, is thick with thunderbugs and drenched with the honeyed scent of buddleia in full flower.
-We play, and I cheat, at a somewhat half-hearted game of croquet on the lawn beside giant silvery artichoke leaves and tall blue delphiniums in the border, and sit for a while in the kitchen garden looking through a gate opening out into the orchard.
+We play (I cheat) at a half-hearted game of croquet on the lawn beside giant silvery artichoke leaves and tall blue delphiniums in the border, and sit for a while in the kitchen garden looking through a gate opening out into the orchard.
 Everywhere there are alabaster campanula, and tall stems of grey felted buds - Japanese anemones yet to bloom.
 Thinking of those, one of my very favourite flowers, I think that on the cusp of autumn must be when this place is at its most magical; when the weather slips between summer and winter and the gardens are wreathed in red leaf and fog and fiery dusks.
 I’ll be coming back for that.